His Band and the Street Choir: Release

-His Band and the Street Choir was first released on LP on 15 November 1970 and was Morrison's third record to be produced for Warner Bros.
+His Band and the Street Choir was first released on LP in November 1970 and was Morrison's third record to be produced for Warner Bros.
 It was re-released by the record company on CD in 1987, 1990 and 2005, and LP in 2008 with Rhino Records.
 On 30 October 2015, along with Astral Weeks, the album was remastered and reissued by Warner Bros.
 Records with five session bonus tracks; three alternate takes, and two alternate versions of "I've Been Working" and "I'll Be Your Lover, Too".

 His Band and the Street Choir peaked at number 32 on the Billboard 200, and at number 18 on the UK Album Chart.
 The album received a warm reception in North America—as Moondance had done—largely due to the success of "Domino", a sampler single that peaked at number 9 on the Billboard Hot 100.
 This single remains Morrison's biggest US hit (as of 2010), as it climbed one place higher than his 1967 hit "Brown Eyed Girl", from the album Blowin' Your Mind!.
 "Domino" was also a hit in the Netherlands, reaching number 22 on the Dutch Top 40.
 Jon Landau of Rolling Stone magazine attributed the success of "Domino" to the guitar figure at the beginning of the track, which he considered "not only a great way to start a single, but a fine way to begin the album".
 "Blue Money" debuted as the second single, faltering outside the Top 20 at number 23 in the US.
 The final single, "Call Me Up in Dreamland", managed only two weeks on the Billboard Hot 100, while reaching number 95; biographer Ken Brooks believed it deserved better.
 John Platania recalled that Morrison "had designs" on securing radio airplay for Street Choir, and the success of its singles reflected a growing audience and commercial appeal for his music.